 A back up van will leap frog the group a number of times each day so that help is never far away.
 We carry a range of spare parts so that repairs can be made en-route and we will have a spare bike available in the event that your bike has a serious breakdown.

 We highly recommend that you use a bike that you are used to and feel comfortable riding.
 Your bike should be fully serviced and in good condition before you start, this will reduce the risk of mechanical problems and unnecessary stoppages along the way.
-Due to the nature of the country lanes we use we recommend a cyclo-cross, hybrid or touring bike.
-We have a range of hybrid and touring bikes available for hire (£100 – £200 per person) if you need one.
+It should be noted that if you have your bike serviced before the tour then it is a good idea to ride it a few times to allow things to ‘bed in’ before joining the tour.

 This tour is suitable for someone with a good level of fitness and who wants a challenge.
 If you do plenty of training beforehand you should have no problem completing the ride.
 The mileages are less than our current fourteen day trips so there is probably room for that extra sausage at breakfast!